transcriptionpro/wuc-new/_people/nic-cary.md

 cats: [ ]
 website: https://nicolascary.com/
 ---
 Nicolas Cary is a co-founder of Blockchain, a popular Bitcoin block explorer and [Bitcoin wallet](/en/find-the-best-bitcoin-wallet/).
-He also co-founded [Youth Business USA](https://twitter.com/YouthBusinessUS), a nonprofit that helps and trains young entrepreneurs.
+He also co-founded [Youth Business USA](https://twitter.com/YouthBusinessUS), a nonprofit that supports and trains young entrepreneurs.

 ## Links